Isaac-To/adFreeSearch/README.md

 - [x] All interactions are made through POST requests
 - [x] A widget sidebar (shows up based on the queries featuring information from a variety of sources)
 - [x] Image search (only deviantart right now)
+- [x] Derives results from multiple search engines and ranks them

 ### To-Dos